What is the Carrefour de l'Arbre? The last chance for glory in Paris-Roubaix

 The Carrefour de l'Arbre is considered to be the last chance for a winning attack.
 In 2022, Dylan van Baarle attacked here to drop Matej Mohoric and Yves Lampaert and rode solo to victory.
 Other recent solo winning moves have come here from Fabian Cancellara in 2006 and Stuart O'Grady in 2007.

 The sector can decide the winner and the loser, too.
-In 2009, Thor Hushovd crashed in one of the turns in this sector, allowing Tom Boonen to solo to the victory.
+In 2009, Thor Hushovd crashed in one of the turns, allowing Tom Boonen to solo to the victory.
 In 2013, Stijn Vandenbergh and teammate Zdenek Stybar crashed into spectators on this section.

-The section is frequently packed with fans, some of whom have behaved badly in the past.
-During the years of Tom Boonen's dominance, the Carrefour de l'Arbre attracted the Belgian 'hooligans'.
-Filippo Pozzato claimed to have been spat on and tore mirrors off the Saxo Bank team car.
+The Carrefour is invariably packed with fans, some of whom have behaved badly in the past.
+During the years of Tom Boonen's dominance, it attracted thousands of Belgians, many worse the wear from drink.
+Filippo Pozzato claimed to have been spat on, while the Saxo Bank team car had its wing mirrors vandelised.
 The mob left so much trash in their wake that the mayor of Camphin-en-Pévèle threatened not to let the race use the roads in 2009.
 In 2010, the race organisers beefed up security and banned the sale of alcohol to keep the crowds in check.

 Upon creation of the women's Paris-Roubaix in 2021, the sector was included in that race as one of two five-star stretches of pavé.